ZeroAct/tracking-with-yolov5/README.md

 # Tracking with yolov5
-This implementations is for who need to tracking multi-object only with detector.
+This implementation is for who need to tracking multi-object only with detector.
-You can easily track with your well trained [yolov5](https://github.com/ultralytics/yolov5) model.
+You can easily track mult-object with your well trained [yolov5](https://github.com/ultralytics/yolov5) model.
 I used [SORT algorithm implementation](https://github.com/abewley/sort) to track each bounding boxes.
 <br><br>
 And I added my nobel(maybe) smoothing method.<br>